Inductor Charging and Discharging in RL Circuit Analysis Equations

 Inductor Charging Phase:

 Suppose the inductor has no energy stored initially.
 At some point in time, the switch is moved to position 1, the moment is called time t=0.
 As the switch closes the source voltage will appear across the inductor and will try to pass current (I=V/R) abruptly through the inductor.
-But according to the Lenz Law, the inductor will oppose the change in current.
+However, according to the Lenz Law, the inductor will oppose the change in current.
 The current will gradually increase unless it reaches its final value of current (I=V/R).
 At the same time, the voltage across the inductor will decrease unless it reaches zero.

 Inductor RL Series circuit storage phase